 Instead, we gain more credibility by quoting from business leaders, and perhaps technical experts and academics.

 Tip 5: Quote people, not institutions

-This final tip is subtle and came to me after some reflection.
-From now on, I intend to reformat any quotes from published reports to highlight the authors who actually wrote the report instead of the institution that published it.
+From now on, I intend to reformat any quotes from published reports to highlight the authors who wrote the report instead of the institution that published it.

 You can usually find their names on the cover or copyright page.
 Choose the lead author as your source.

-For example, my attributions will change from “a recent report from Deloitte Services LP” to “a recent report headed up by Patricia Buckley, managing director for Economics at Deloitte Services LP”.
+For example, I will change my attributions from “a recent report from Deloitte Services LP” to “a recent report from Patricia Buckley, managing director for Economics at Deloitte Services LP”.

 Where do you find trusted sources for white papers?
 Please share your tips and insights in the Comments section.